sampoves/parking-in-helsinki-region/README.md

     - fi.json - Finnish language strings
     - pno_dissolve.geojson - Research area as the four municipalities
     - pno_research_area.geojson - Postal areas for the research area

     - /var/www/html/images
+      - project images, such as thank you messages and images for instructions

 ## Detailed description of code